Upsolver/Documentation_Old/Functions/Calculated/date.md

 # TO_UNIX_EPOCH_MILLIS

-Convert a date to it's Epoch (unix) milliseconds representation
+Convert a date to it's Epoch (unix) seconds representation

 {% raw %}